Amy Gant Tan

 Special Assistant to the Senior Associate Dean for Graduate Education and Research

 Amy Tan is a historian of religion, print, and politics in early modern Britain.
-Her current book project examines the intersection of pastoral ministry and print authorship in early seventeenth century England, and she is also working on a smaller project on "brotherly" controversy among Puritans in England.
+Her current book project examines the intersection of pastoral ministry and print authorship in early seventeenth century England.
+She is also completing two smaller projects—one on English exorcism cases after 1604, and one on "brotherly" trans-Atlantic puritan controversies.
 Her broader interests include the history of early modern Europe and the Atlantic world, and she has a longstanding interest in digital humanities for both teaching and research.